brainlessbot/web_project_4/README.md

 This is a single-page HTML, CSS and JavaScript project which simulates a social network profile.
 It was built as part of Yandex's Practicum100 program.

-This project demonstrates advanced HTML and CSS concepts, such as grid and flexbox layouts, responsive designing, and also basic JavaScript.
+ This project demonstrates advanced HTML, CSS and JavaScript concepts, such as grid/flexbox layouts, responsive designing and OOP programming.

 ## Links